WVURAIL/dspira/_posts/2020-07-26-HornOperation_Calibration.md

 meta_description: "Calibrate a horn radio telescope with the DSPIRA spectrometer.
 Follow the setup steps to prepare the system for measuring hydrogen signals."
 timing: "Allow about 20 minutes for warm-up before calibrating.
 Wait for the display to settle during each measurement."
 keywords: ["calibration", "calibrate", "hot cold"]
+equipment: "A working horn telescope and running spectrometer.
+The horn must be movable between ground and open sky."
+preparation: "Complete telescope setup and read the spectrometer controls.
+Warm up the system before collecting hot and cold references."
 ---

 [Instructional video](https://youtu.be/r8iYuaiFOd8) - Demonstrates steps for calibrating the horn telescope.

 [<img alt="Watch the horn telescope calibration instructional video on YouTube" src="{{ '/images/CHIME_dishes.jpg' | relative_url }}" width="400" height="300" />](https://youtu.be/r8iYuaiFOd8)

+Use the written procedure below as the current reference beside the video.
+Software checks confirm the reference-saving behavior described here.
+The full procedure still needs a recorded hardware check.

 ## Some preliminary pointers: